FOOD AND WINE

 Eating and drinking may not be the most important things on your ski holiday.
 Good snow, fine weather, comfy boots – these are what will make or break the trip.

 But food is an obsession with us.
 It is the one thing we control totally.
-Most guests wouldn’t blame us if it snowed every day, they got sunburn or their spouse eloped with a ski instructor, but if dinner weren’t the perfect end to a good day, or antidote to a bad one, they wouldn’t come again.
+Most guests wouldn’t blame us if it snowed every day, they got sunburn or their spouse eloped with a ski instructor, but if dinner wasn’t the perfect end to a good day, or antidote to a bad one, they wouldn’t come again.

 We start with a proper breakfast.
-Fruit juice, porridge, cereals from Rude Health, bacon, eggs, baguettes straight from the famous local bakery, yoghurt, Twinings tea and fresh coffee from Nespresso machines (with instant or infusions for those who prefer them).
+Fruit juice, porridge, cereals, bacon, eggs, baguettes straight from the famous local bakery, yoghurt, tea and fresh coffee from Nespresso machines (with instant or infusions for those who prefer them) on five mornings.
 If that’s not what you consider a proper breakfast, please see our Serious Breakfast Optional Extra.
 On two mornings breakfast will be self-service with fresh croissants and pains au chocolat delivered to your chalet.

 You return from the slopes to find bread and jam, a freshly-baked cake (except on staff days off), tea and coffee left out for you.
 If you would like hot chocolate, please inform your chalet staff (and tell them how you like it!).

 Dinner is where we pull out all the stops on five nights of your holiday.
 Our policy on food is straightforward.
 We start with the best cuts of meat and the best fresh fruit and vegetables, not really counting the cost.
 Everything we need is available in Val d’Isère.
 Most people are very happy with our normal formula of canapés followed by a three-course, fixed-menu, dinner-party-style meal.
 The cuisine is largely French, though with a fusion of other influences – what Londoners call Modern British.
 (Foreign, in other words.)

 But if there is a consensus in the chalet that lighter food, smaller portions or simpler meals would go down well, we’re very happy to adapt.
 If you want more or less, or hotter or colder, or earlier or later, just tell us.